felixleopoldo/benchpress/workflow/rules/structure_learning_algorithms/mice/docs.rst

 .. important::

-    This is not a structure learning algorithm, just a workaround to use imputed data for the :ref:`bips_tpc` module.
+    This is not a structure learning algorithm, just a workaround to use imputed data for the :ref:`bips_tpc <bips_tpc>` module.